mikhailraber-lang/the-invisible-boy-manuscript/README.md

 # Critical Rules

-- GitHub is the source of truth.
+- GitHub is the repository source of truth.
 - Use fictional names only.
 - No automated system may silently alter literary canon.
 - Scripts are advisory systems, not creative authorities.